 Elder Andersen’s recent Conference talk “Spiritually Defining Memories” surprised me with its candor.
-Mostly, because he shared an in-depth teaching about the Godhead we don’t usually hear in Sunday School.
+Mainly because he shared in-depth teaching about the Godhead, which we don’t usually hear in Sunday School.

 Doctrinal vs. Cultural

-Let’s take a look at a couple of verses in 3 Nephi 11.
-First the Father speaks:
+Let’s look at a couple of verses in 3 Nephi 11.
+First, the Father speaks: